grandhawa/MLDSP/README.md

 numMappingReal.m : function for real representation.

 myupdatefcn.m : function to display information about a selected point in 3D plot.
 classifictionCode.m : function to perform supervised machine learning classification on given dataset.
 It produces classification accuracy for all 6 classifiers (4 for more than 2000 sequences) used in the study.
-checkDimension.m : function to check dimension of confusion matrix.
-MATLAB removes zero rows and cols by default from confusion matrix.
-This function reintroduce zero rows/cols in such cases to keep the size of confusion matrix n x n for given n clusters.
 newSeqClassify.m : function to classify a new sequence.

 distinguishable_colors.m : function to pick n maximally distinct colors for n clusters.
 This function is written by Tim Holy and is downloaded from the following link: